Baseline Natural Skincare

 Method

-1. Combine water, witch hazel, and rose water (or cucumber hydrosol) in a clean vessel.
+1. In a clean bottle, combine the water, alcohol-free witch hazel, and rose water (or cucumber hydrosol).

 Storage & Use